-Leuven is a student city where more than a hundred thousand inhabitants enjoy life.
+Leuven is a Belgian student city where more than a hundred thousand inhabitants enjoy life.
 The city was founded in 1425 and voted one of the five best European destinations in 2022.
-Thanks to the compact city center you can reach all sights, nice shops and eateries on foot (or by bike).
+Thanks to the compact city center you can reach most sights, nice shops and eateries on foot (or by bike).
 In this article you will find 7 things that you should definitely do when you are in cozy Leuven.
 Plus practical tips for, for example, parking and charging if you come to Leuven with an electric car, including a mobile-friendly card.

 Leuven is located about 185 km south of Utrecht (about 2 hours by car), east of Brussels, in the province of Flemish Brabant of our southern neighbors.
 You can reach Leuven Station from Rotterdam Central Station in 1.5 hours by train.

 - 1: University library and library tower of KU Leuven

 - 3: Visit the Kruidtuin – Botanic Garden of Leuven